WPChill/strong-testimonials/readme.txt

 = I'm familiar with template files.
 Can I customize the template? =

 Yes.
-You can copy a template to your theme, with or without its associated stylesheet, and customize it as you see fit.
+You can copy any template to your theme, with or without its associated stylesheet, and customize it as you see fit.
 You can also have multiple custom templates.
 (A tutorial is coming soon.)

 = Can I make some suggestions? =

 I'm all ears!
 Many of the improvements over the last year are the result of feedback and ideas from people using the plugin in a variety of sites.
-Here are [some recent requests](https://www.wpmission.com/strong-testimonials/feature-requests/) awaiting your votes.

 = Will it import my existing testimonials? =